Hallucinogen persisting perception disorder: Prevalence

-Estimates in the 1960s and 1970s were around 1 in 20 for intermittent HPPD among regular users of hallucinogens.
-In a 2010 study of psychedelic users, 23.9% reported constant HPPD-like effects, though only 4.2% considered seeking treatment due to the severity.
+In a 2010 optional online survey of psychedelic users seeking medical information, 60% reported recurring HPPD-like effects, though only 4.2% considered seeking treatment due to the severity.
+The authors concede occurrences are rare but suggest the survey supports a need for further research.
 In a 2022 double-blind, placebo-controlled study, 142 subjects received LSD, psilocybin, or both, reported no cases of HPPD, and up to 9.2% of the subjects had flashbacks which were "transient, mostly experienced as benign and did not impair daily life".

 Society and culture

+In 1971, Shelagh McDonald vanished from the world of folk music after experiencing severe HPPD, losing contact with the entire industry until 2005.

 In the second episode of the first season of the 2014 series True Detective ("Seeing Things"), primary character Rustin Cohle (Matthew McConaughey) is depicted as having symptoms similar to HPPD such as light tracers as a result of "neurological damage" from substance use.

-American journalist Andrew Callaghan, former host of the internet series All Gas No Brakes and current host of Channel 5, revealed during a 2021 interview with Vice News that he experiences the symptoms of HPPD as a result of psilocybin use at a young age.
+American journalist Andrew Callaghan, former host of the internet series All Gas No Brakes and current host of Channel 5, stated during a 2021 interview with Vice News that he experiences the symptoms of HPPD as a result of psilocybin use at a 14 years old.
 Describing his symptoms, he noted that he experiences persistent visual snow and palinopsia.

-American Youtuber and musician Matt Watson, known for cohosting the Youtube channel with over 1 million subscribers known as SuperMega, has revealed in a podcast interview with bbno$ that he contracted HPPD as a result of LSD use at the age of 22.
-He stated that he experiences several persistent floaters in his vision, constant visual "static," and various other symptoms associated with HPPD.
+American YouTuber, comedian, and musician Matt Watson stated in 2022 that he acquired HPPD after trying LSD years prior, and that he still experienced several symptoms associated with HPPD, such as persistent floaters in his vision and visual "static".